carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 	cmpl	%edx, %edi
 	jne	L4

-There are 3 issues:

-1. Lack of post regalloc LICM.
+This is due to the lack of post regalloc LICM.
-2. LSR unable to reused IV for a different type (i16 vs. i32) even though the cast would be free.

 //===---------------------------------------------------------------------===//